Watershed (broadcasting): Italy

 According to Codice TV e minori (Code for Children and Television, 2002), all the channels must broadcast "general audience" programmes from 07:00 to 22:30.
-After 22:30, +14 programmes can be aired, while +18 programmes are prohibited from television altogether except for satellite, cable, and OTT premium adult channels.
+After 22:30, +14 programmes can be aired, while +18 programmes are prohibited from television altogether except for satellite, cable, and OTT premium adult channels, along with Cielo.

 Mexico

 Department of Radio, Television and Film (Mexico) regulates television programming in Mexico.
-Any programmes shown on Mexican television must be classified A (suitable for all ages) for broadcast between 05:00 to 20:00.
-Broadcast for programmes classified as B, B-15, C and/or D can be broadcast at certain times only.
+Any programs shown on Mexican television must be classified A (suitable for all ages) for broadcast between 05:00 to 20:00.
+Broadcast for programs classified as B, B-15, C and/or D can be broadcast at certain times only.